The limit of large mass monopoles: Introduction

-is finite.
-The Bogomolnyi equation \eqref{eq: monopole} arises from dimensional reduction of the instanton equations in 4 dimensions and monopoles are a special kind of critical point of $\mathscr{E}_X$.
-Indeed, the Euler--Lagrange equations of $\mathscr{E}_X$ are
+The Bogomolny equation \eqref{eq: monopole} arises from dimensional reduction of the instanton equations in four dimensions, and monopoles form a special class of critical points of $\mathscr E_X$.
+Indeed, the Euler--Lagrange equations of $\mathscr E_X$ are

-and, using the Bianchi identity $\text{d}_A F_A =0$, monopoles are easily seen to satisfy them.
-In this paper, we shall refer to solutions of \eqref{eq: ymh} as \emph{Yang--Mills--Higgs (YMH) configurations}.
-Any such $(A,\Phi)$ satisfies $\Delta_A\Phi=0$ and thus
+and, using the Bianchi identity $\text{d}_AF_A=0$, monopoles are easily seen to satisfy them.
+We shall refer to solutions of \eqref{eq: ymh} as \emph{Yang--Mills--Higgs (YMH) configurations}.
+A finite energy YMH configuration will also be called a \emph{YMH critical point}.
+Accordingly, whenever the finite energy condition is understood, we use these terms interchangeably.